 - excessive use of alcohol

-Noncommunicable diseases kill around 40 million people each year.
+Noncommunicable diseases kill around each year.
 This is about 70 percent of all deaths worldwide.

 Noncommunicable diseases affect people belonging to all age groups, religions, and countries.

 Noncommunicable diseases are often associated with older people.
-However, 15 million annual deaths from noncommunicable diseases occur among people aged 30 to 69.
+However, annual deaths from noncommunicable diseases occur among people aged 30 to 69.

-More than 85 percent of these deaths occur in low- and middle-income countries and in vulnerable communities where access to preventative healthcare is lacking.
+More than of these deaths occur in low- and middle-income countries and in vulnerable communities where access to preventative healthcare is lacking.

 Some noncommunicable diseases are more common than others.
 The four main types of noncommunicable diseases include cardiovascular disease, cancer, chronic respiratory disease, and diabetes.